RECENT SCAMS ENCOUNTERED BY MAIZE RESIDENTS

-Mail theft is becoming an increased problem throughout the nation and here in Maize.
+Mail theft is becoming an increased problem throughout the nation.
 The U.S. Postal Inspection Service recommend the following tips to protect your mail from thieves:

 Never send cash or coins in the mail.
 Use checks or money orders.